theobald-software/theobald-software.github.io/_includes/_content/en/tablecdc/extract-table-cdc.md

 The application now returns to the main window of the component.
 All relevant metadata information of the table is retrieved from SAP.

+{: .box-note }
+**Note:** Changes to the source table structures are only possible after the CDC related resources associated with that table are cleared from the SAP system.

 ### Define a Table CDC Extraction